 Slow-release carbohydrates (carbs) provide a more sustained, slower release of energy.
 Examples of slow-release carbs include quinoa, most vegetables, most legumes, and more.

-Carbohydrates are one of three essential nutrient groups necessary for survival.
-The other two are proteins and fats.
 Carbohydrates are the primary source of energy for the body.
 The body converts carbs into glucose, which then enters the bloodstream to fuel the body’s cells.

 Fast-release carbs, or high GI foods, release glucose into the bloodstream rapidly, causing a spike in blood sugar levels.
 Slow-release, or low GI, carbs foods provide a slower and more sustained release of energy.

 This article focuses on some of the slow-release carbs within common food groups.
 It also provides information on the health benefits of low GI foods, as well as some important considerations when following a low GI diet.

 Foods on the GI scale range from 0 to 100, with 0 representing the lowest GI and 100 representing the highest.
 Pure glucose has a GI of 100.

 According to the American Diabetes Association (ADA), low GI foods score less than 55 on the index, medium GI foods score between 56-69, and high GI foods score 70 or above.